paul-hammant/tbd/content/feature-flags/index.md

 Brad Appleton says:

 <br><div style="padding-left: 45px; padding-right: 45px"/><span style="font-size: 150%">&ldquo;</span>
-The thing I do not like about feature-toggles/flags is when they end-up NOT being short-lived as intended, and we end up having to revisit Spencer and Collyer's famous paper.
-The funny thing is feature-branches started out the same way, when they were first introduced it was for feature-teams using very large features, and the purpose of the separate branches was because too many people were trying to commit at the same time to the same branch.
+The thing I do not like about feature-toggles/flags is when they end up NOT being short-lived as intended, and we end up having to revisit Spencer and Collyer's famous paper.
+The funny thing is feature-branches started out the same way.
+When they were first introduced it was for feature-teams using very large features, and the purpose of the separate branches was because too many people were trying to commit at the same time to the same branch.
 So the idea was use separate branches (for scale) and teams would integrate to their team-branch daily or more often WITH at least nightly integration across all feature-branches [sigh].